Feeling confused about what will happen next?

 Boundaries are your lifeline for love!
 Boundaries give you the ability to live according to your standards and values by asking your partner to work with you so you don’t self-neglect or sabotage your relationship.
 If your relationship doesn’t have boundaries, you are bound to end up in a toxic relationship before it begins.

 Boundaries are based on love and logic while applying a WE mindset that honors the relationship above all else.
-It enables you and your partner to respect one another without feeling threatened when either of you bring up a subject matter that needs to be addressed.
+It enables you and your partner to respect one another without feeling threatened when either of you brings up a subject matter that needs to be addressed.
 Boundaries open the door for empathetic communication by helping you and your partner work collaboratively as a team.

 If you are setting ultimatums, then you have lost respect for your partner and your relationship.
 Ultimatums are threats for control and all about a ME mindset.
 They come from a place of fear which is the opposite of love.
-Generally they do not go over well and will most likely backfire, as you expect your partner to do something against their will.
+Generally, they do not go over well and will most likely backfire, as you expect your partner to do something against their will.

 5.Choose Self-Worth, Not Net-worth

 If you are placing your partner’s net-worth above your self-worth, then you have forgotten you are worthy of love.
 Money is the quickest way to destroy your romantic relationship as it’s an external resource that doesn’t tie the knot.
-Love is something that naturally grows when both partners are in it for the right reasons: an unconditional love.
+Love is something that naturally grows when both partners are in it for the right reasons: unconditional love.

 Getting caught up in a luxury lifestyle and fancy vacations can derail your relationship stability.
 It’s a short-term high, not worthy of long-term passion and respect.